dirigeants/klasa/guides/Step By Step Guide/EditingFirstCommand.md

 +transfer invite
 ```

-Now, if you go check the `Commands` folder, you will see you have access to Invite command inside a folder called `Chat Bot Info`.
+Now, if you go check the `commands` folder, you will see you have access to Invite command inside a folder called `Chat Bot Info`.
 Klasa organizes it's commands into Categories and the Invite command is in a Category called `Chat Bot Info`.

 > Note: You can change the name of this folder if you wish to change the category name.
 For the purpose of this guide, we will leave it as is.